miklevin/MikeLev.in/_posts/2024-12-02-multiple-passes.md

 caution to the wind.
 But that's about as complex and risky as it gets.
 There's no real opportunity for data loss the way there is with your unique files.

+### Code and Version Control

 So of the types of unique data you may possess, if you're a developer then you got a code, and there's gonna be lots of versions of that code.
 Sooner or later you were going to be directed to in distributed version control system.
 And probably git in particular.
 And probably GitHub.com in particular to store those git software repositories Hope you were somewhere offsite, and perchance to collaborate with other people on the code.

+### Writing and Data Management

 Even if you're not a developer and you do any sort of writing, your face with a similar situation.
 Let a vendor lock you into their cloud, or if you store it local it's the worst of both worlds: locked into some proprietary vendor file format, and having your local files at risk of data loss.
 What could be worse than total catastrophic Microsoft Word file loss from a laptop hard drive crash?
 It's hard to imagine.
 And so most people by now have been coerced into putting all their data on the cloud.

+## The Power of Text

 But what if you were just really good at manipulating text files?
 What if you did all your fancy formatting with just a simple markup language like Markdown, so that text was enough?
 In such a world, similar text, editing tools as developers, used for writing code, suddenly become perfectly viable for any writing task, and the methods of doing version control with git are now suddenly open to you.
 You find yourself in the strongest center of the FOSS (free and open source software) world.
 There are actual good guys behind you.

+### The FOSS Philosophy

 One of the biggest fallacies of our time that is widely accepted as truth is that if a product is free, you are the product.
 FALSE!
 This is not the case for Linux.
 This is not the case for the writing environments, you can use under Linux such as vim.
 And not true for the tools you used to keep your writing safe, such as git.
 There are really tremendous good guys behind you who are not trying to turn you into a product if you go this route.

+### The True Heroes

 Linux Torvalds is behind two of them, Linux and git.
 The free software foundation, and a host of truly altruistic developer folks are behind the rest.
 They are not trying to turn you into the product.
 There is no pop-up advertising.
 There's no hidden agenda to upgrade you to the paid subscription plan.
 It's just free as in freedom.
 Free as in Libre.
 There are giants here upon whose shoulders we stand.
 We stand on their shoulders and solidarity against the criminal myth that everything must cost.

+## The Trade-offs

 Well, there is a cost.
 The cost is having to provide a little bit of self support because you're not gonna have Apple holding your hand and coddling you along.
 Likewise, we will also not have Microsoft snooping in on every little key stroke you do to be "helpful".
 But on the flipside, he will also not have the types of problems that are unique to Apple and Microsoft that keep you having to go to them for support on their own products.
 You will hit a different set of problems for which Linux is legendary, but also which is getting rapidly fixed through Gnome/KDE polish and NixOS.

+## Git Repository Management

 All right, so you discover git.
 You discovered that any folder or directory, whatever you wanna call them, can be turned into a git software repository.
 That is, all your writing versions can magically get instant undos back to the beginning of time— or at least to the time of you turning it into a git repo.
 So first you get time travel, however, it is still locked on your local machine and subject to the dangers of hard drive crashes.

+### GitHub and Its Evolution

 The next thing you're gonna discover is that you can easily back up your local git repos to GitHub.
 You can either make them private or public.
 The public repos aspect made this website, has its name implies, the hub for much software developer collaboration.
 In fact, so much so that Microsoft bought it for a cool $8 billion.
 One of the best deals they ever made.
 Now they own the heart and soul of the software development community.
 Everyone keeps their repos on GitHub.
 Imagine that!
 Their internal LLMs training on your code.
 How generous of us.
 A true case of us being the product.
 And such a shame, because GitHub started out as such a pillar of FOSS.
 This strategy is called embrace, extend and eliminate.

+## Local Alternatives

 And so one of the places we have to take precautions against GitHub and our cloud overlords is to have a local alternative to having to push everything to GitHub.
 I am not talking about the big back up of your home director yet.
 That will come later.
 I am simply talking about having a second place that all your git repos go in addition to, or even as a complete alternative to GitHub.
 All your repose are not belong to them.

+### Organization is Key

 One of the first things you want to make sure you do is keep yourself organized at home.
 Everything you turned into a git repo, that is every folder or directory in which you type `git init` should probably be inside a single parent folder in home.
 I like to use `~/repos/` for when I hope is self-explanatory reasons.
 It's where I keep my repos.
 By putting it in one location, you will never struggle for that whole "where did I put such and such on my machine?" feeling.
 You just always go to `~/repos/[folder_name]`, which is a really good feeling.
 No matter how you switch hardware, this path always is there.
 Muscle memory for life.

+### AI and Security

 It also has the advantage of putting all your software repositories into the same potential permission context for AI code assists.
 If anything is truly private, you wanna be careful here.
 Like if you're using curse or AI and you make repos you are imported folder, I can read anything in there.
 So be careful.
 If you still wanna keep private stuff in there like API keys, there are things like `.cursorignore` you can set up.
 But again, this is all even an issue if you're allowing cloud based LLM's in as coat assistants.
 If you are doing this on Linux in general and NixOS in particular, you are pretty secure.
 Way more so than on one of the super-intrusive vendor OSes.

 After you make a new folder in `~/repos/`, and after he typed `git init` to turn it into a git repo, the next thing you're gonna wanna do is set your...
+Hmmm.
+Let's tap Gemini.

-Walk me through the remote origin and point issue here.
+**Me**: Walk me through the remote origin and point issue here.
 And also take a look at my configuration.nix and how my local get is set up.
 Had a paragraph about how you can get hub as your HTTP or SSH protocol based remote origin so that every time you git push it ends up on GitHub and has the security of being offsite.
 But as an alternative, you can push it locally.
 You don't even need to be running any special software like a git server.
 If you're origin is set up as a final system location, you can simply push it there.
 This could be a good choice for private journals.

 ```nix
   # Create directory for local Git repositories